ready-1/NetCtrl/cline_docs/productContext.md

 5. **GitHub Issue Submission**:
    - Authenticated users can submit issues directly to GitHub through a dedicated interface.
+   - In air-gapped environments, issues are queued locally for later synchronization.

+6. **Offline Operation**:
+   - All dependencies, frameworks, and libraries are served locally.
+   - No external API calls or CDN dependencies.
+   - System functions completely within the internal network.

 ## User Experience Goals:

-1. **Simplicity**: Intuitive interfaces for all user roles, with clear navigation and contextual actions.
+1. **Simplicity**: Intuitive interfaces for all user roles, with clear navigation and contextual actions using Material UI components.

-2. **Responsiveness**: Mobile-first design ensures usability across devices of various sizes.
+2. **Responsiveness**: Mobile-first design with Material UI ensures usability across devices of various sizes.

 3. **Feedback**: Clear error messages and status updates (e.g., "Account not approved," "Account is inactive").

 4. **Efficiency**: Streamlined workflows for common tasks to minimize clicks and user friction.

 5. **Security**: Robust authentication while maintaining a smooth user experience.

+6. **Offline Functionality**: Complete functionality in air-gapped environments with no dependency on external resources.

 ## Value Proposition / Key Benefits: